-The 25-minute tuition demonstration must take the form of a normal lesson and may include examples of the following:
+Two 25-minute tuition demonstrations must take the form of a normal lesson and may include examples of the following:

-- Instruction on one or more compositions that the pupil is learning - Working on one or more technical issues (for example, using exercises and études) - Ensemble playing instruction (for example with the student playing the secondo part) - Study of a composition that the pupil is about to start working with, including providing instructions for rehearsal approaches
+- Instruction on one or more compositions that the pupil is learning - Working on one or more technical issues (e.g. using exercises and études) - Ensemble playing instruction (e.g. with the student playing the secondo part or accompaniment) - Study of a composition that the pupil is about to start working with, including providing instructions for rehearsal approaches

-After the tuition demonstration, the student comments on the course of the lesson and answers questions from the examiners regarding the report and the tuition demonstration.
+After the tuition demonstrations, the student comments on the course of the lessons and answers questions from the examiners regarding the report and the tuition demonstrations.
 For the interview with the examiners, the student is assumed to be familiar with various methods used within the main instrument area in question.

 Practical test and written report.

-Duration of the practical examination including interview and deliberation: 45 minutes
+Duration of the practical examination including interview and deliberation: 80 minutes

 External marking.
-Grade.
+One overall grade.
 The assessment must reflect to what extent the objectives have been achieved.